 There are two great times to make your reservation.
-The first and best time to make it is 180 days ahead.
-If you are staying at a Disney resort, this is 180 days from when you check in.
-Off-property guests can make reservations 180 days prior to the reservation.
+The first and best time to make it is 60 days ahead.
+If you are staying at a Disney resort, this is 60 days from when you check-in.
+Off-property guests can make reservations 60 days prior to the reservation.

-Breakfast is usually served 7:30 am-Noon.
+Breakfast is usually served from 7:30 am to noon.
 There are a couple of different strategies to take when deciding what time works best:

 - If you plan on going to the Magic Kingdom, reserving an early 7:30 am time should get you there for rope drop (assuming it’s a 9:00 am rope drop).
 I love rope drop, but realize it’s too early for some.